-- 1.1 Lydden Parish Council recognises it must at times, keep and process sensitive and personal information about both employees and the public, it has therefore adopted this policy not only to meet its legal obligations but to ensure high standards. - 1.2 The General Data Protection Regulation (GDPR) which became law on 25 May 2018 and will, like the the Data Protection Act 1998, seek to strike a balance between the rights of individuals and the sometimes, competing interests of those such as the Parish Council with legitimate reasons for using personal information. - 1.3 This policy is based on the premise that Personal Data must be: - Processed fairly, lawfully and in a transparent manner in relation to the data subject. - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - Accurate and, where necessary, kept up to date. - Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed. - Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+Edmondsley Parish Council recognises it must at times, keep and process sensitive and personal information about both employees and the public, it has therefore adopted this policy not only to meet its legal obligations but to ensure high standards.

+The General Data Protection Regulation (GDPR) which become law on 25th May 2018 and will like the Data Protection Act 1998 before them, seek to strike a balance between the rights of individuals and the sometimes, competing interests of those such as the Parish Council with legitimate reasons for using personal information.

+The policy is based on the premise that Personal Data must be:

+- Processed fairly, lawfully and in a transparent manner in relation to the data subject. - Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - Accurate and, where necessary, kept up to date. - Kept in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed. - Processed in a manner that ensures appropriate security of the personal data including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.